RenderKit/oidn/doc/api.md

 --------- -------- ----------- -------- ----------------------------------------
 Type      Format   Name         Default Description
 --------- -------- ----------- -------- ----------------------------------------
-Image     float3   color                input color image (LDR values in [0, 1]
+Image     float3   color                input color image (RGB, LDR values in
-                                        or HDR values in [0, +∞), 3 channels)
+                                        [0, 1] or HDR values in [0, +∞), values
+                                        being interpreted such that, after
+                                        scaling with the inputScale parameter, a
+                                        value of 1 corresponds to a luminance level of 100 cd/m²)

 Image     float3   albedo               input feature image containing the
-                                        albedo (values in [0, 1], 3 channels) of
-                                        the first hit per pixel; *optional*
+                                        albedo (RGB, values in [0, 1]) of the first hit per pixel; *optional*

 Image     float3   normal               input feature image containing the
-                                        shading normal (world-space or
+                                        shading normal (3D world-space or
+                                        view-space vector with arbitrary
-                                        view-space, arbitrary length, values in
-                                        (−∞, +∞), 3 channels) of the first hit
-                                        per pixel; *optional*, requires setting
+                                        length, values in (−∞, +∞)) of the first hit per pixel; *optional*, requires
-                                        the albedo image too
+                                        setting the albedo image too

-Image     float3   output               output color image (3 channels); it can
-                                        be one of the input images
+Image     float3   output               output image; it can be one of the input

-Data               weights              trained model weights blob; *optional*
+                                        images

 bool               hdr            false whether the color is HDR

-float              hdrScale         NaN HDR color values are interpreted such
-                                        that, multiplied by this scale, a value of 1 corresponds to a luminance level of 100 cd/m² (this affects the quality of the output but the output color values will *not* be scaled); if set to NaN, the scale is computed
-                                        automatically (*default*)

 bool               srgb           false whether the color is encoded with the
                                         sRGB (or 2.2 gamma) curve (LDR only) or is linear; the output will be encoded with the same curve

+float              inputScale       NaN scales input color values before
+                                        filtering, without scaling the output
+                                        too, which can be used to map color values to the expected range, e.g. for mapping HDR values to physical units
+                                        (which affects the quality of the output but *not* the range of the output values); if set to NaN, the scale is computed automatically for HDR images or
+                                        set to 1 otherwise (*default*)

+Data               weights              trained model weights blob; *optional*

 int                maxMemoryMB     6000 approximate maximum amount of scratch
                                         memory to use in megabytes (actual